 On this page:

-Young children who need a trach do not get to practice making sounds.
-This can lead to speech and language delays.
-However, there are ways that both adults and children can talk with a trach.
+Young children who need a trach do not get to practice talking or making sounds from their mouths without assistance.
+This lack of practice can cause speech and language delays.

 If you have a tracheostomy or need a mechanical ventilator to help you breathe, an SLP will help with any speech, communication, and swallowing trouble you have.

 If you have a tracheostomy or need a ventilator to help you breathe, an SLP will help with any speech, communication, and swallowing problems.
 SLPs work with you, your doctor, and/or your respiratory therapist to find and teach you the safest and best way for you to speak.

 Trach tubes make it hard to talk in the same way we usually do because air from your lungs goes through the tube in your neck, rather than through your mouth.
 SLPs can help you learn new ways to talk.
 You might be able to make your voice work by covering the trach tube opening with your finger, or you may be able to use a speaking valve to help you talk.
 A speaking valve is a special attachment designed to help you speak with a trach, but not all trachs allow for this attachment.
 The speaking valve is placed over the trach tube, and it allows air to move in through the neck but not back out.
 Instead, the air is pushed up through your voice box (larynx) and to your mouth.
 There are also special speaking valves that you can use with a ventilator.

 When you have a tracheostomy, your voice may sound different than it usually does, and it might be quieter than normal.

 SLPs can help you find other ways to communicate.
 You might write, text, point to pictures, or use a computer.
 These options are known as augmentative and alternative communication, or AAC.